50637/HNSPPI_V1.1/README.md

 [4] Running:

---Running the HNSPPI model requires two edgelist files (one is for positive samples, and the other is for negative samples) and a csv file for protein sequences.
+--Running the HNSPPI model requires two edgelist files (one is for positive samples, and the other is for negative samples) and a csv file for the  amino acid sequences of proteins.

 --Command line: